untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 latest release-* branch) or "testing" (what's on the master branch) are supported

-  ut-qemu-mkimage -u -f ~/images/stretch-uvm.qcow2 -a amd64 -r stretch -d stable
+  ut-qemu-mkimage -u -f ~/images/stretch-uvm.qcow2 -a amd64 -r stretch -d stable -a amd64

 You can of course create additional images at any time, for instance to test a new release.